lyndon025/playtested/src/content/article/legacy/2023-09-07-hours-of-cooperative-and-competitive-fun--full-review---synced.md

-## +Satisfying FPS combat mechanics
+- Satisfying FPS combat mechanics

-## +Incredibly detailed graphics that incorporate advanced features like RTX and DLSS
+- Incredibly detailed graphics that incorporate advanced features like RTX and DLSS

-## +Rogue-lite elements with random upgrades, bringing freshness to every session
+- Rogue-lite elements with random upgrades, bringing freshness to every session

-## +Runs and missions get preserved in the case of disconnecting or quitting the game
+- Runs and missions get preserved in the case of disconnecting or quitting the game

-## +Consistently thrilling and frantically action-packed PvPvE game mode
+- Consistently thrilling and frantically action-packed PvPvE game mode## Cons

-## Cons

 ## Cons